paulchambaz/mpcube/README.md

 ## Installation

+Currently, the only way to install this project is manually, however, in the close future, I intend to publish it to crates.io, nixpkgs and the arch user repository.

+### Manual

+To install the project manually, please consult the [**Building**](#Building) section.

 ### Nix

-You can try out the program with `nix-shell` :
+**Coming soon.** You can try out the program with `nix-shell` :

 ```sh
 nix-shell -p mpcube